Juuliuus/juusprime/README.md

 A pdf file is available in the file list that details the underlying structures used for the algorithms.
 A nutshell summary is given below.

+New as of 5 March 2021 (v1.0.1):
+- add twin sextuplet check during Tuplet generation
+- add automation routines for use through shell scripts, etc.
+- Add initial Helper structure to hold useful runtime vars.

 juusprime is free software, licensed under the GNU GPL, version 3.
 It is written in pure Go, no other dependencies.